VaeterchenFrost/Sudoku2/README.md

 # Sudoku2
-Windows-API Sudoku-Java-Program.
+Windows-GUI Java-Sudoku-Program.

-For creation, solving and printing own sudoku.
+For creation, solving and printing own sudokus.

-Uses the old java.awt framework, that is not as safe as newer frameworks.
+Uses the old javax.swing framework, that is not as safe (thread-safe) as newer frameworks.

+Author: Hendrick Röbke

+Commented in german only.